NEWS

 Thank you again for your support of the ProKids Foundation's aid package campaign.

-Distribution is now running smoothly, with the Schwenningen local association and the Villingen local association handling the distribution.
-Coordinated by the SBK rescue service management.
+The distribution is now running smoothly, handled in Schwenningen by the Schwenningen local association and in Villingen by the Villingen local association.
+It is coordinated by the SBK rescue service management.

-We've now distributed 400 aid packages, each calculated to feed a family of four for 14 days.
-Donated by my fellow donors, so the money doesn't have to be taken from the foundation's current fund.
+We have now distributed 400 aid packages, each calculated to feed a family of four for 14 days.
+These were donated by my fellow founders, so the money doesn't have to be taken from the foundation's regular funds.
 Thank you for that.
-Some of it even includes baby food.
-Another 200 packages have now been packed, and these will be made available over the course of the week.
+Some of the packages also include baby food.
+Another 200 packages have now been packed and will be made available later this week.

 We also deliver individual packages if people are not mobile for whatever reason.

 Unfortunately, the campaign was shamelessly exploited.
 This made me quite sad and angry, as the requirements were clearly communicated.
-At times, people were rude, uncooperative, and impudent.
+Some people were rude, unreasonable, and insolent.
 Therefore, we took action.

-No welfare recipients, no Hartz IV recipients, and no housing benefit recipients.
-We want to help exclusively families and single parents who have found themselves in hardship due to the coronavirus.
+No social welfare recipients, no recipients of unemployment benefits, and no recipients of housing allowance.
+We want to help exclusively families and single parents who have fallen into hardship due to the coronavirus.

-For example, bus drivers who haven't been allowed to drive for six months, restaurant employees who haven't been allowed to work since November, and anyone on short-time work or who lost their job due to the coronavirus.
-Of course, short-time work benefits don't count as state aid.
+For example, bus drivers who haven't been allowed to drive for six months, restaurant staff who haven't been allowed to work since November, and all those who are on reduced hours or have lost their jobs due to the coronavirus.
+Of course, reduced hours compensation doesn't count as government aid.

-We are not trying to relieve the burden on the state but rather to provide unbureaucratic help.
+We are not trying to relieve the state of some of its burden here, but rather to provide unbureaucratic help.

-Unfortunately, this is not so easy.
-Those affected must now contact us by email atinfo@prokids-stiftung.dereport, then we will decide whether you belong to the group of people we want to address or not.
+Unfortunately, it's not quite that simple.
+Those affected must now register by email atinfo@prokids-stiftung.dePlease report this, and then a decision will be made as to whether you belong to the group of people we want to address or not.

-The names are then sent to the German Red Cross (DRK) so that staff there know exactly who is eligible.
-Without this procedure, NO more aid packages will be distributed.
+The names are then forwarded to the German Red Cross so that the staff there know exactly who is eligible.
+Without this procedure, NO aid packages will be distributed.

-We'll be sending away everyone who hasn't received a confirmation email.
-It makes me very sad, but there's no other way.
+We will send away everyone who has not received a confirmation email.
+It makes me very sad, but there is no other way to handle it.

-I ask you again to support us and take this with you.
+I ask you once again to support us and take this with you.

 Many many thanks.